 Included below are both Museum-sponsored and Museum-hosted series:

 Brown Bags — these programs are an eclectic mix of presentations and performances designed to entertain and inform participants about the cultural and historic resources in our community.
 Topics range from musical performances, historical research, art exhibition related programs, and the natural history of our region.
 They take place most 1st and 3rd Thursdays of each month.
+These events are presented in part by Village Book.

 Family Activity Days — Approximately four times a year we offer fun-filled Saturday afternoons themed to connect with current exhibitions and/or in celebration of the seasons or local cultures.
 Activities are geared for children of all ages accompanied by caregivers and include art and craft projects and entertainment such as storytelling or music.
 We regularly team up with cultural partners, including Allied Arts, Bellingham Storyteller’s Guild, Northwest Indian College, Pickford Film Center, and the ReStore, to make Family Activity Days wonderful community events.